mariusz-schimke/GiGraph/README.md

 ## Attributes

 Every element of the graph, including the graph itself, has **attributes**.
-These are for instance: background color, style, node shape, arrow head shape, and so on.
-When you don't specify attributes explicitly, their default values depend on the graph layout engine you use for visualization (see [documentation](http://www.graphviz.org/doc/info/attrs.html)).
+These are for instance: background color, style, node shape, arrow head shape, and various others, depending on the context.
+When an attribute is not specified explicitly, its default value depends on the graph layout engine you use for visualization (see <a href="http://www.graphviz.org/doc/info/attrs.html" target="_blank">documentation</a>).
+That default value is usually stated in the comment of the associated property.

+There over 170 different attributes listed in the <a href="http://www.graphviz.org/doc/info/attrs.html" target="_blank">Graphviz documentation</a>, that may be set on the graph or on its elements.
+The library lets you set most of them conveniently by using properties on attribute collections available on the graph and other elements.
+Below are a few examples of setting attributes on the graph, on a node and on an edge:

 ```c#
 graph.Attributes.Label = "My graph";